SlimeVR/SlimeVR-Docs-Site/src/slimevr101.md

 Please note: Building extensions is not necessary, as the foot and chest trackers will work as standalone trackers if you prefer.
 However, these docs assume that you are building them as extensions.

-*Created by CalliePepper#0666.
-Edited by Spazzwan#0001.
-Video created by ZRock35#9574*
+*Created by calliepepper.
+Edited by spazzwan.
+Video created by zrock35*